Wookey-Technologies/sansar-script/README.md

 ## How to play sounds

 There are a variety of ways to play sounds in Sansar.
-Sounds can be played through a specific audio emitter in a scene, or they can be played spatialized or non-spatialized for a target avatar for everyone in the scene.
+Sounds can be played through a specific audio emitter in a scene, or they can be played spatialized or non-spatialized for a target avatar or for everyone in the scene.

 Spatialized sound is sound that comes from a specific position in the world.
 It is directional and may not be heard by avatars that are far away.
 Non-spatialized sounds are played at equal volume regardless of where